dkobak/elections/data/README.md

 ### Presidential election 2000

 91,333 polling stations, 105,635,786 registered voters.
-There are no data for 104 constituencies encompassing 2,930,483 registered voters, as well as for all polling stations located outside of the country.
-See IZBIRKOM-LINK???
+There are no polling-station-level data for 104 constituencies (all constituencies in Chechnya and Yakutia, as well as some in other regions) encompassing 2,930,483 registered voters, as well as for all polling stations located outside of the country.
+Constituency-level data for missing constituencies can be found [here](https://drive.google.com/file/d/0ByFMnUnpIlriYWZpMHdYRXgySXc/view).
+Together, the sums agree with [http://www.vybory.izbirkom.ru](http://www.vybory.izbirkom.ru/region/izbirkom?action=show&vrn=10010001189753&type=227).

 ### Parliamentary election 2003